dschil138/chatterstack/README.md

 max_tokens=200
 ```

-There are several ways to change these, depending on what is convenient to you.
+There are several ways to change these.
+Choose what is most convenient to you.

 The most obvious way is just to pass them as arguments when you make the call.
 For instance, if you wanted GPT-4 and 800 max tokens: